brigittesullivan/w30-final-lhl-project/README.md

 # Overview

-The purpose of this project is to uncover insights into lobster exports over the past 40 years, and develop a time series model to forecast future lobster export demand using the Facebook Prophet model.
+The purpose of this project is to uncover insights into canadian lobster exports over the past 40 years, and develop a time series model to forecast future lobster export demand using the Facebook Prophet model.

 ## Business Problem
+* Can the monthly value of lobster that will be exported to the US for the next 3 years (2023-2025) be predicted?
 * Some questions this project aims to answer?*
 How has lobster exports evolved over time?

-Can country GDP predict value of lobster exports?

 ## Assumptions:
+* Data set covers 1988 to 2022.
+Will assume that 2023 is future since no data available.
 * Dollar will be adjusted to today's (2022) dollars
-* TODO Only included export data for Homarus Americanus species of lobster(excludes Norway lobster and rock lobster)
+* Data for Homarus Americanus species of lobster(excludes Norway lobster and Rock lobster).
+Relevant HS Codes are:
+    * HS 030612 - Lobsters, nes, frozen, in shell, including boiled in shell
+    * HS 030622 - Lobsters, (Homarus spp), not frozen, in shell, including boiled in shell (Retired 2016)
+    * HS 030632 - Lobsters, live, fresh or chilled
+    * HS 030692 - Lobsters, nes, dried/salted/in brine/smoked/cooked, w/n in shell
+    * HS 160530 - Lobster, prepared or preserved

 ## Process